 The key difference between a heat pump and a furnace is that heat pumps only move heat — they don’t convert electricity or fuel into thermal energy.
 Using the same mechanical principles that allow an air conditioner to move heat from inside your home to outside, a heat pump can move heat in the other direction.
 A heat pump is so efficient that it can reduce heating costs by up to 60 percent compared to a brand new furnace.
 If you’re replacing an older system, you will likely save even more money.

 Heat pumps have been around for years, but many new systems use 2-stage compressors that can run at low and high settings depending on the heating load.
 Older systems have a single-stage compressor that runs the same whether it’s 10 degrees or 60 outside.
 While 2-stage compressors used to be limited to high-end systems, they are becoming far more common in entry- and mid-grade systems.
 Combined with a multi-speed fan in the interior air handler, a new heat pump system is better able to adapt to changing weather conditions.

 Higher SEER Ratings

 Looking for a system replacement while cutting utility bills?
-Give us a call at (843) 402-8843, or visit us at Acute Heating & Cooling today!
+Give us a call today or visit us at Acute Heating & Cooling today!